 JOHANNA DE LOS SANTOS has been the Executive Director of Art Start since July of 2007.
 Prior to joining the Art Start family, she spent years revolutionizing the indie film industry’s release platform by pioneering the “Social Outreach Campaign” for two major motion picture film releases, Favela Rising (2005) and The Hip Hop Project (2007), taking conscious, independent film on nationwide tours through under-served communities, homeless shelters and juvenile detention facilities as a part of their distributor’s traditional release campaign.
 From 2003-2005, Johanna served as Manager of Community Partnerships for the New York International Latino Film Festival and holds three years of corporate business planning expertise from the multinational Briggs & Stratton Corporation.
 Johanna received a B.A. from the University of Wisconsin (1998) and a M.A. from New York University in Latin American Studies (2007) where she focused on art and music as a social movement in communities oppressed by systemic violence.
 In 2010, Johanna was awarded “Non-Profiteer of the Year” by the New York Association of Non-Profit Professionals.
 Johanna’s pride lies in her journey from an at-risk teen to the woman she is today, in large part due to her parents who relentlessly inundated her with music, sewing, art, Shakespeare, and most importantly, the unconditional creative freedom to express herself – a gift she hopes to pass on to her own children.

-As a veteran of Art Start for over ten years, the last five as a programming and administrative staff member and the last three as a Director of Programs and assistant to the Executive Director, Brooklyn-raised Hannah Immerman oversees all of Art Start’s programs, including their industry and community partnerships.
-She also leads visual arts workshops with Art Start youth in homeless shelters and group homes, creating curriculum that builds confidence, explores identity, and connects youth to their city.
+As a veteran of Art Start for over ten years, beginning as a workshop volunteer, then teaching artist later promoted Director of Programs and now, Co-Executive Director, Brooklyn-raised Hannah Immerman oversees all of Art Start’s various programs, teaching staff and volunteers, and Art Start’s programming partnerships.
 Hannah graduated from New York University in 2009 with a Bachelor’s degree in Urban Design and Architecture Studies and is currently earning a Masters of Science in CUNY Hunter’s Urban Affairs graduate program on the Non-Profit Management track.